rstraub/rstraub.github.io/_posts/2023-02-18-why-dumb-programmer-tests-are-smart.md

 image: assets/images/28-dumb-tests-are-smart.jpg
 layout: post
 tags:
+- testing
-- TDD
+- maintainability
-title: "Why Dumb Tests are Smart \U0001F9E0"
+title: "Why Dumb Tests are Smart"
 ---

 Writing tests that help evolve a system is hard, and you get there by avoiding smart tests while preferring dumb ones.
 Let's dive in.